img-0

 • If you only have two weeks, I would recommend doing one week based in Cape Town.
 Do guided tours or self-drive to Hermanus, the Cape Peninsula and the Cape Winelands, followed by a domestic flight and a week in and around Kruger.
 This would mean skipping Oudtshoorn and the Garden Route.
 They were beautiful and definitely worth it, but if you have to make choices, that’s what I would skip.

-A tongue-in-cheek checklist: is this trip too rushed for you?
+A checklist: is this trip too rushed for you?

 Tick the ones that are true for you